josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

   import CalloutPlusQuote from '$lib/components/CalloutPlusQuote.svelte'
 </script>

 When my brother and I were younger, our tastes in music were nearly polar opposites.
 I was an obnoxious hipster, and valued what I saw as artistic integrity and creative innovation.
-I probably would've judged you if our music tastes didn't align (even though I probably didn't actually want them to; I liked feeling "in the know."
-I've grown up a bit since then, thankfully).
+I was almost entirely into new and active artists.

 In contrast, my brother made virtually no judgments at all.
-He was generally open to anything, but his choices largely centered on classic rock of the '70s and '80s.
+He was open to anything and everything, but his mainstays centered on classic rock of the '70s and '80s.
 He loved rediscovering decades-old albums by many of the most well-known artists of their time.

-Like any good elitist snob, I hated popular things.
+Like any good elitist snob, I hated anything popular.
 So naturally, my brother's kind of music was anathema to me at the time.

-He never really understood what it was I seemed to dislike so strongly.
+My brother never really understood what it was I seemed to dislike so strongly.
 So finally, one day, he asked me.

 I thought about the question for a minute, and then summarized: "it's all style and no substance."

 My brother burst out in laughter.

-"That's the _best_ thing about it!" he said with an amused grin.
+"That's the _best_ thing about it!" he laughed.
 "That's the whole point!"

 I knew we looked at the same things in opposite ways.
 But I had never realized before then that, wildly enough, we had _all the exact same reasons_ for it.